towersvault/shinpokered/README.md

 > **Why does Hyper Beam recharge work like it does in gen-2 instead of always needing to recharge like in Stadium?**

-Shin Pokemon did do always-recharge at one point, bit it was hated by *literally every player*.
+Shin Pokemon did do always-recharge at one point, but it was hated by *literally every player*.
 Removing recharge on a miss was done as a compromise.

 > **Why is there a brief white frame flash when the screen transitions on Gameboy Color?**